Nexmo/nexmo-developer/_documentation/en/messages/concepts/messages-api-sandbox.md

 ----|----|----
 `9b6b4fcb_da19_4a26_8fe8_78074a91b584` | `verify` | English, Korean, Japanese, Italian

-## Sandbox Supported Features
+## Sandbox supported features

-The table below shows a comparison between the features supported in the Messages Sandbox vs the full Messages API
+The following table shows the supported features of the Messages Sandbox compared to the production Messages API:

 Feature | Messages Sandbox | Messages API
 ----|----|----